nspcc-dev/neofs-api/proto-docs/netmap.md

   Node's continent name according to the [Seven-Continent model] (https://en.wikipedia.org/wiki/Continent#Number).
 Calculated automatically from `UN-LOCODE` attribute.
+* ExternalAddr
+  Node's preferred way for communications with external clients.
+  Clients SHOULD use these addresses if possible.
+  Must contain a comma-separated list of multi-addresses.

 For detailed description of each well-known attribute please see the corresponding section in NeoFS Technical Specification.